 11. Be comfortable being different (don’t care what others think)

-There are times when we have a good idea of who we are, but we’re afraid to come out and let that person shine through.
+There are times when we have a good idea of who we are, but we’re afraid to come out and let that person shine through by being different.
 People who belong to minority groups tend to have the most challenging time with this.
 It’s okay if you’re made a little bit different.
 We all are.
 Most people pretend to be just like everyone else instead of being authentic to who they are.

 If you’re looking to find yourself, be open to the possibility that you’re a one-of-a-kind gem.
 Don’t care what other people think of you.
 Own who you are.
 Respect yourself enough to be yourself.
 So, instead of starting an inner war with yourself, wondering, “what is wrong with me?” accept that you’re different.
 The world needs your uniqueness to complete it.
 So, let the real you shine through.